-Logistics to Lake Como
+Logistics to Bellagio, Lake Como

 Milan is directly south of Lake Como and is served by two airports: the larger Malpensa (MXP) and more regional Linate (LIN).
 Either is good to fly into, but in my experience LIN is very small and easy to navigate, making it much less stressful in the wee hours of the morning.
 MXP is far larger, with a lot of shopping and duty free options, but makes for a lot more walking when you're catching your flight in the early morning.

-You can pre-arrange the service for pickup at either Malpensa or Linate airports, but will need to contact about service from Bergamo.
+You can pre-arrange the service for pickup at either Malpensa or Linate airports.
 The shuttle driver will be waiting with a sign when you exit the baggage claim area.
 It takes about 90 minutes to drive from Malpensa or Linate to Bellagio, and less time to Lecco.
-The cost is typically around 125 euros and due at time of service.
+The cost is typically between 100-150 euros depending on time of year, day, and number of persons.
+Payment is due at time of service.

-- In Varenna - this is the easiest for arriving in Bellagio.
-The Varenna train station is a few blocks from the ferry, which you can take across the lake to Bellagio.
+In Varenna - this is the easiest for arriving in Bellagio.
+The Varenna-Esino train station is a few blocks from the ferry, which you can take across the lake to Bellagio.

 In Como, which is usually where trains from Switzerland come in.